zng-ui/zng/README.md

 # zero-ui

-Zero-Ui is the pure Rust GUI framework with batteries included.
+Zero-Ui is the pure Rust UI framework with batteries included it provides all that you need to create beautiful, fast and responsive multi-platform apps.
+Ready made highly customizable widgets, automatic focus and accessibility management, responsive layout, data binding, easy localization and async tasks.

-It provides all that you need to create a beautiful, fast and responsive multi-platform GUI apps, it includes many features that allow you to get started quickly, without sacrificing customization or performance.
-With features like gesture events, common widgets, layouts, data binding, async tasks, accessibility and localization you can focus on what makes your app unique, not the boilerplate required to get modern apps up to standard.

-When you do need to customize, Zero-Ui is rightly flexible, you can create new widgets or customize existing ones, not just new looks but new behavior, at a lower level you can introduce new event types or new event sources, making custom hardware seamless integrate into the framework.

-# Usage
+## Usage

 First add this to your `Cargo.toml`: